mpevnev/parsed/README.md

 it will call the given parser on _every_ character of the string until a portion of it matches, so it can be very slow for longer strings and more complex parsers.

+## multiliteral

+`auto multiliteral(B, S = string, R)(R range, bool consumeInput = true, bool caseSensitive = true)`.

+A convenience parser to search for any of the parsers given as a range.
+Just like `literal` may optionally not consume input and be case insensitive.